sundeepbassi/djangopetblog/README.md

 - TEMPLATES_DIR
 - The DIRS was updated in TEMPLATES WITH TEMPLATES_DIR
 - The ALLOWED_HOSTS were updated with ['app_name.heroku.com','localhost']

+When I did do the early deployment as advised in the Code Institute wakthrough I think therefoe I blog, the deployment worked good.
+Then one day there were problems getting the site to work I had to contact tutor support and they said that because Heroku had been doing maintainance work on their site that Config Vars DATABSE_URL would have been changed and therefore it would be best to recopy this and add it to my env.py file again.
+I did this and the site worked.

 STILL NEED TO ADD MORE INFORMATION
 - Get our static and media files stored on cloudinary.